rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 - For [Core API](/en/core-api/advanced-features#offline-installment)

 #### Is it possible to identify card issuer or brand based on the card number?
 Yes, it is possible.
-The first 6-digit of the card is called: Bank Identification Number (BIN).
+The first 8-digit of the card is called: Bank Identification Number (BIN).
 This can help to identify the card issuer or the bank.
 For example, `410505` belongs to BNI Visa card, `477377` belongs to BCA Visa card, and so on.

 If you need to identify card issuer/brand for promo purposes, it is advisable to request the list of BIN from the bank that wants to do promos with you.
 The banks will provide the list of BINs when they offer to do joint promotion.
 They will have the most accurate list of BIN for the cards they issued.

-The card's network can be identified using the first digit of the card.
+The card's network can usually be identified using the first digit of the card.
 - Visa begins with 4
 - Mastercard begins with 5
 - Amex begins with 34 or 37